psu13/mutable-hakyll/posts/back-and-forth.md

 was over, esp. since the Olympus company sold their camera business to some nameless private equity firm which brought the brand back as "OM System", which is piece of branding no one can love.
-I concluded that given that Nikon was still making new things, and since "OM System" was maybe not, eventually I'd be getting back into the Nikon stuff anyway.
+I concluded that given that Nikon was still making new things, and "OM System" was maybe not, eventually I'd be getting back into the Nikon stuff anyway.
 So I jumped back in.

 The Nikon Z6II is a mirrorless camera body that feels exactly like a Nikon DSLR to use